GaetanoStile/Projects/docs/database-schema.md

 - `player_color`: Player color restriction - must be one of: 'red', 'blue', 'any', 'neutral'
 - `is_swap_card`: Boolean indicating if this is a swap card
 - `is_custom`: Boolean indicating if this is a custom card (always true for user cards)
+- `is_enabled`: Boolean indicating if the card is enabled (defaults to true).
+Disabled cards won't appear in gameplay.
 - `image_url`: Optional image URL (data URL or Supabase Storage URL)
 - `created_at`: Timestamp of card creation